rangle/ngCourse2/handout/immutable/immutable-js/nested-objects/README.md

 */
 ```

-We also added in a call to `Map.update` which, unlike set, accepts a function as the second argument instead of a value.
+We also added a call to `Map.update` which, unlike `set`, accepts a function as the second argument instead of a value.
 This function accepts the existing value at that key and must return the new value of that key.